dshen6/dshen6.github.io/about.md

 published: true
 ---

-This is where I put book reviews, dance videos, and other shit I like.
-Cataloguing for posterity
+This is where I put book reviews, dance videos, and other stuff I like.